Playstyles for SP

 This is currently the most used playstyle; it was popularized by former top ranker 1048 (Toshiya).

-The advantage is that this gives your pinky close to the turntable, and it is easy to switch to a 2:5 formation when there are lots of scratches.
-The downside is that it is difficult to learn initially.
+The advantage is that this gives your pinky close to the turntable, and it is easy to switch to a 2:5 formation as needed by straightening out your arm slightly.
+The downside is that it is difficult to learn initially due to the unusual ordering of fingers.

 In this variation of 1048, you normally have three fingers on buttons 1-3.
-When you need to hit the turntable, you temporarily switch to another playstyle (usually 2:5 formation – thumb on 1, index on 2 – and then switch back.
+When you need to hit the turntable, you temporarily switch to another playstyle (usually 2:5 formation – thumb on 1, index on 2) – and then switch back.
+Use the thumb on 1 as a pivot.

 Example: LICHT playing 1048 and transitioning into 3/5